All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 You will need to answer this CP question when lodging your full import declaration.

-IFIS: Are the goods ready-to-eat pomegranate arils that are either fresh, chilled, frozen or dried, and are not retorted?
+IFIS: Are the goods ready-to-eat pomegranate arils that are either fresh, chilled, frozen or dried and are not retorted?
+For ready-to-eat pomegranate arils that are fresh, chilled or frozen you must provide a food safety management certificate.

 Inspection and testing